 The world is changing at an unprecedented rate, and this is as true for agriculture as any other sector, if not more so.
 As agricultural producers and businesses we face pressure to change from government and regulatory bodies, but also from our producer customers and, ultimately, their end consumers.

 In a resource constrained world, we are crucially positioned to contribute to saving resources and producing more, more sustainably.
 However this is exacerbated by the enormous challenges and threats posed to the sector from a world faced with fewer resources and greater competition for them.
-World population is forecast to reach over 9 billion by 2050 and this will put huge strain on the globe's natural resources, creating water shortages and greater competition for minerals and natural wealth.
+World population is forecast to reach 9.7 billion by 2050 and this will put huge strain on the globe's natural resources, creating water shortages and greater competition for minerals and natural wealth.

 The food industry is becoming increasingly focussed on sustainability and the 'carbon footprinting' of foodstuffs is emerging as a big issue.
 Producers and retailers such as Unilever, Marks & Spencer, Sainsburys and other big players have tough sustainability policies in place and are introducing carbon foot-printing.